-Playa Blanca is the most popular beach in the Rosario Islands.
+Playa Blanca is the most popular beach in the Rosario Islands and is considered by many to be one of the best beaches in Colombia.
 It is the largest and easiest beach to visit from Cartagena.
 Playa Blanca is located about an hour away from Cartagena by car or approximately 45 minutes by boat.

 How to get to Playa Blanca from Cartagena